giannan-mods/giannan-trek/README.md

 ## Install Instructions

+1. Download and install the [Giannan Loader](https://github.com/1d51/giannan-loader) mod.
+2. Download the mod from this [link](https://github.com/1d51/giannan-trek/archive/refs/heads/main.zip) for the latest changes.
-1. Drag and drop the www folder into the Game folder.
+3. Drag and drop the www folder into the game folder.
-2. Merge and replace everything when asked.
-3. Launch the game on Normal mode.
+4. Launch the game and activate the mod.
-4. Start a new game.
+5. Start a new game on Normal mode.

 ## Contributing